szymor/soulfu/README.md

   + Arena by bravebebe.
 + Background music has been enabled.
 It was already there, composed by Aaron.
 + Support for resolutions up to 1920x1080.
 No stretching, no black stripes.
++ Rough translation to French, German, Italian, Polish and Spanish.
+Window layout needs to be adjusted and the translation needs to be reviewed as it was done mostly with DeepL.
+Books are left untranslated, too.

 ## What will be done?
 I do not promise anything.
 The project is done in my free time.
-I have some ideas, though:
+I have some ideas which should be within my reach:
-+ integrate some higher quality mods,
 + improve data handling tools even more,
 + 64 bit platform support,
 + port to platforms other than PC.

 But it's easier said than done.

+I have also some ideas related to gameplay (new spells, new rooms, etc.), but I will not bother sharing it here.
+If you want, feel free to create an issue on the topic you want to discuss.

 ## Trivia
 + Build with DEVTOOL flag to enable development tools inside the game.
 Hold down the C key to make a relevant button appear.